Cash-strapped Pak raises USD 1 bn through Islamic bond at record interest to keep forex reserves afloat | Business

 The current account deficit has widened to USD 9.1 billion during the first half of the current fiscal year -- a figure that is almost equal to the level State Bank Governor Dr Reza Baqir had projected for the full fiscal year.

-In August last year, Dr Baqir had told a gathering of journalists that the current account deficit would remain in the range of USD 6.5 billion to USD 9.5 billion in the current fiscal year 2021-22.
+In August last year, Dr Baqir had said that the current account deficit would remain in the range of USD 6.5 billion to USD 9.5 billion in the current fiscal year 2021-22.
 But the threshold is almost breached six months before the close of the fiscal year.

+Compared with short-term expensive commercial borrowing, long-term bonds are considered the preferred choice of instruments due to their longer maturity and no conditions attached.

+However, the kind of interest rates that the PTI government is offering to foreign investors is unprecedented in the history of the country, the report said.

 It is the second time in the current fiscal year that the government is conducting the capital market transaction.
 Earlier it had raised USD 1 billion in July last year, according to The Express Tribune report.